leomenezessz/pyppium/docs/pyppium-driver.md

 ````

 !!!
 Warning
-    Remember BrowserStack have specific capabilities, you can check this in [browserstack official documentation](https://www.browserstack.com/app-automate/capabilities).
+    Remember!
+BrowserStack have specific capabilities, you can check this in [Browserstack official documentation](https://www.browserstack.com/app-automate/capabilities).

 ## Pytest Real Life Sample

-If your application has the same behaviours you can run easy a test for android and ios with only one test.
+If your application has the same behaviours, you can easily run a test for android and ios with only one test.

 First, create your capabilities for android and ios.